brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 the origin server.
 That's all it takes to have the `freshness` process working.
 The next step is the `validation` process, and it is almost as easy.

-So we are already saving some network traffic by avoinding unnecessary requests while the representation is still fresh, but once it gets stale, we are still retrieving the entire representation in the response body, even if it didn't change at all.
+So we are already saving some network traffic by avoiding unnecessary requests while the representation is still fresh, but once it gets stale, we are still retrieving the entire representation in the response body, even if it didn't change at all.
 Let's fix that.

 ```ruby